Thursday, May 7, 2026

 Step-by-Step Dimensional Weight Calculator

-Work through this example to calculate your own shipment’s billable weight:
+Work through this example to calculate your own shipment’s billable weight.

-Example package: A box of clothing — actual scale weight: 7 lbs.
+Example package: A box of clothing — actual scale weight: 7 lb.
 Dimensions: 24 × 18 × 12 inches.
 Carrier: UPS domestic (DIM divisor: 139).

-Step 2 — Calculate the cubic size: Multiply all three dimensions together to get the total package volume in cubic inches. → 24 × 18 × 12 = 5,184 cubic inches
+Step 2 — Calculate the cubic size: Multiply all three dimensions together. → 24 × 18 × 12 = 5,184 cubic inches

 Actual Weight vs Dimensional Weight: Which One Gets Billed?